zenomt/webid-auth-protocol/README.md

 ### Modified Proof of Possession Token

 This section completely specifies a Proof of Possession Token format for use in this protocol.
-This format is a modification of the bespoke *POPTokens* currently in use in the Solid reference implementation, as determined from source code inspection.
+This format is a modest modification of the bespoke *POPTokens* currently in use in the Solid reference implementation, as determined from source code inspection.